Low Testosterone: Evaluation and Treatment by Experienced Urology Specialists in NYC

 Testosterone is a very important hormone which affects many functions of the body including metabolism, reproduction, red blood cell maintenance, bone maintenance and muscle mass maintenance.
-Testosterone is considered to be anabolic steroid which means that it stimulates body functions.
+Testosterone is considered to be an anabolic steroid which means that it stimulates body functions.

 What is Low Testosterone?

 Testosterone levels vary tremendously from one man to another.
 Testosterone levels also vary from day to day and during each day in any individual man.
-For example testosterone levels are typically higher in the morning and lower in the evening especially in younger man.
+For example, testosterone levels are typically higher in the morning and lower in the evening especially in younger man.